Doubt (Arabic TV series)

 Doubt (Original Arabic title الشك) is a British-Lebanese-Saudi psychological thriller television series created by Nasri Atallah, Firas Abou Fakher and Daniel Habib as a Shahid Original for MBC Group.
+It is based on the film of Unfriended and its Unfriended: Dark Web written by Nelson Greaves and Stephen Susco.
 It premiered on June 13, 2020.

 The 10-episode series was conceived, produced and released within a two-month period at the during the first coronavirus lockdown, and relied heavily on remote filming techniques.

 Premise

 Samar is isolated in her family's old house during lockdown.
 Mistakenly, she logs into the wrong video chat and witnesses a murder.
 The mysterious killer turns her life into a living hell, forcing her to fight for her life and face the demons of her past.